Regretting You

-Regretting You is a 2025 romantic drama film based on the 2019 novel of the same name by Colleen Hoover.
+Regretting You (marketed as Colleen Hoover's Regretting You) is a 2025 romantic drama film based on the 2019 novel by Colleen Hoover.
 It is directed by Josh Boone from a screenplay by Susan McMartin.
 It stars Allison Williams, Mckenna Grace, Dave Franco, and Mason Thames.

-Regretting You premiered at the Zoo Palast in Berlin on October 12, 2025, and was released by Constantin Film in Germany on October 23, 2025 and by Paramount Pictures in the United States on October 24.
-The film received negative reviews from critics but became a box office success, grossing $82.8 million worldwide on a budget of $30 million.
+The film premiered at the Zoo Palast in Berlin on October 12, 2025, and was released by Constantin Film in Germany on October 23, 2025 and by Paramount Pictures in the United States on October 24.
+The film received generally negative reviews from critics, but was a modest box-office success, grossing $90.5 million worldwide on a budget of $25 million.